d/orca-notes/RefPtr.md

 We have 242 occurrences of functions returning a parameter in ORCA `.cpp` files (and a lot more in headers).

 ## base.memOwnSafeRelease
-A non-static member variable of a struct (or class) that is released in its destructor is an owner. i.e. when we match:
+A non-static field (data member) of a struct (or class) that is released in its destructor is an owner. i.e. when we match:

 ```cpp
 struct S {